Jack Suwinski Preview, Player Props: Pirates vs. Royals

-Jack Suwinski -- .143 average over his past 10 games -- will be in action for the Pittsburgh Pirates against the Kansas City Royals, with Cole Ragans on the hill, on August 29 at 8:10 PM ET.
+On Wednesday, Jack Suwinski (.258 slugging percentage in past 10 games, with zero homers) and the Pittsburgh Pirates face the Kansas City Royals, whose starting pitcher will be Angel Zerpa.
+First pitch is at 8:10 PM ET.

 Jack Suwinski Game Info & Props vs. the Royals